mihaicerchez/MacBook-Brightness-Fix/README.md

 I've made a program that's compatible with all the versions of macOS.
 Basically what it does is resetting your screen completely.

+Just open it, and it will do it's thing.

 You'll notice that it will turn off and back on.
 After that, your screen brightness should change properly when you adjust it.